From manipulating a match for a leather jacket to denying a demi-god a double, Wisden takes a look at cricket’s most notorious declarations.

 Victories in the first two Test matches of the series left Sir Gubby Allen’s England side needing a win in the third Test to reclaim the Ashes.
 Batting first, the Australians made a respectable 200-9 in bowler- friendly conditions, which looked a good score when England found themselves 76-9 on day two.
 Gubby declared, believing they could grab some quick wickets in the testing conditions, but to counter this the hosts sent in four (four!) nightwatchmen.
 A rest day followed and the weather improved, leaving regular openers Jack Fingleton and Don Bradman – batting at numbers six and seven – to smash 136 and 270 respectively as Australia wrapped up a comfortable victory.

 Brace yourselves.
 This one still hurts.
 England have fought back stirringly from their Brisbane defeat.
-At Adelaide in the second match, Kevin Pietersen makes his customary 158 and Paul Collingwood a career-best double.
+At Adelaide in the second match of the 06/07 Ashes, Kevin Pietersen makes his customary 158 and Paul Collingwood a career-best double.
 Towards the end of the second day Australia are ragged.
 Flintoff himself is opening his shoulders, 38 not out.
 Another hour of merriment will extinguish any lingering hope of a freakish turnaround and an Australian win.
 But Fred wants to win, to be ‘pro-active’, and so he closes those shoulders and calls himself and Ashley Giles in.
 When Justin Langer nicks off just before the close, the decision looks sound.
 But the following morning, when Giles drops Ricky Ponting at deep square leg – the wicket would have reduced Australia to 88-4 – a dreadful feeling takes over.
 Ponting is reprieved, just as his team had been the previous night, and Flintoff is about to discover the consequences of letting a great team off the hook.

 Somerset need to avoid a heavy defeat to qualify for the quarter-finals of the Benson & Hedges Cup.
 Their skipper, Brian Rose, wins the toss and elects to bat.
 His openers walk out.
 They face an over.
 They score a run.
 Then he calls them back in again.
 Worcestershire take 10 balls to chase the two runs to win (steady away lads!).
 The game is over in 18 minutes, including the 10-minute break between innings.
 Most of the spectators haven’t even taken their seats before the game was over.
 Rose is heckled ferociously as he leaves the ground, and Somerset are booted out of the competition.
 And what of Rose?
 “I had no alternative,” he said.